 What materiality benchmark should be used for a non-profit?

 Profit before tax is often meaningless for a non-profit that aims to break even.
-ISA 320.A4 acknowledges that the appropriate benchmark depends on the organisation.
-Common benchmarks include total income, total expenditure, or total assets.
+ISA 320 .A4 acknowledges that the appropriate benchmark depends on the organisation.
+Common benchmarks include total income, total expenditure, total assets, or net assets.
 For a grant-funded foundation, total income is typically most relevant because the financial statements exist primarily to demonstrate that funding was spent as intended.

 What are the ISA 240 fraud risks specific to non-profit organisations?